Graduate Certificate or Concentration in Women's and Gender Studies

 Courses draw upon past and current research in women's studies, feminist theory, and gender studies; upon the Duquesne faculty whose research and teaching have been focused in these areas; and upon many already established and new graduate courses with a focus on women's and gender issues.

-The certificate offers students the opportunity to focus and receive official recognition for their work in the area of women's and gender studies.
+The certificate / concentration offers students the opportunity to focus and receive official recognition for their work in the area of women's and gender studies.

 Concentration / Certificate Requirements

 - For the Concentration, a total of 12 graduate credit-hours (4 courses) of WSGS courses officially cross-listed with courses offered by the various graduate programs.